jasonacox/Powerwall-Dashboard/README.md

 Powerwall 3 Mode (beta)

-If your computer has access to the Powerwall Gateway (see local mode Extended Device Vitals Metrics note above), you can select option 4 to activate Powerwall 3 mode.
+If you have access to the Powerwall Gateway (see local mode Extended Device Vitals Metrics note above), you can select option 4 to activate Powerwall 3 mode.
 All data will be pulled from the local Gateway TEDAPI endpoint.

 Timezone